agnejankauskaite/task_hostinger/3_automation_task/README.md

 ## Automation task

 ### Prerequisites
 This test suite is written with Playwright (TypeScript).
-In order to run it, you'll need Playwright installed:
+In order to run it, you'll need Playwright installed under `3_automation_task` folder:
 ```
 npm init playwright@latest
 ```

 ### Running tests
 Different browsers are set up for this suite (Firefox, Chrome and Safari) in `playwright.config.ts` file.
 Additional scripts for chosen browsers are added in package.json.
-Use any of the following script to run this test suite:
+To run the test suite, use `cd .\3_automation_task\` command if you're in the root directory and then run any of the following script:

 | Action                                           | Script                     |
 | ------------------------------------------------ | -------------------------- |